yodrew/yodrew.github.io/_pages/prepare.md

 The main thing you need to prepare for a successful retreat is knowledge.
 Thus, this book.
 The **instructions** outline the process. **Terms** bring it down to earth.
 The **quiz** in the **q-form** helps you solidify your grasp of the text.
 The **questionnaire** orients you toward your own retreat. **Menu** and **gear** sections guide your material preparations.

-I am available to [check](/back/services#check) your responses and discuss them with you.
+I am available to [confer](/back/services#confer) about your completed questionnaire.
 If you have clients one day, use it with them.
 Please share your modifications with me.

 As of 2024, I support [retreats](/back/services#retreat) again.
 Someday, there will be many centers that support hygienic darkroom retreats.
 Your retreat cannot wait till then.
 Do it yourself at home.
 Use a friend's place or a vacation rental.
 Or enroll with me in America or my collaborators in Australia or Norway.